iZhu-Lab/iZhu-Lab.github.io/content/post/24-03-16-VR-oral-paper/index.md

   focal_point: 'top'
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.
+Congratulations to Yusheng Luo and Lifeng Zhu for their work at the 2024 IEEE Conference Virtual Reality and 3D User Interfaces (VR) for their oral paper “Force-regulated Elastic Linear Objects Tracking for Virtual and Augmented Reality”.

 <!--more-->